Dexagod/ISWC2024_demo/content/0_abstract.md

 ## Abstract
 <!-- Context      -->
 <!-- todo: return to old abstract for contextualization? -->
-Recent reactionary initiatives against the platformization of the Web
+Recent traction in decentralization efforts against the platformization of the Web
 [](cite:cites helmond_platformization_2015)
-focus on interoperable data sharing over decentralized data stores on the Web.
+takes the form of interoperable architectures for decentralized networks of data stores.
 <!-- Need         -->
-Where initiatives have largely managed to translate the requirement for data storage and sharing, automated integration of internal data has not been realized yet.
+Where these efforts focus mainly on translating the storage and sharing capabilities of Web platforms, little research has been done to their capability for automated integration of internalized data.
 <!-- Task -->
 This capability for automated integration of data relies on automating trust flows